© Lisa Jane Rimmer

 “I don’t do those things,” Capella said.
 “My Mum says that the most important thing for me is to sleep during the day so I shine as brightly as I can at night.”

 “So how come you’re lost, what happened?”
-Lily inquired.
+Lily enquired.

 “As well as shining brightly, stars have special powers, but sometimes they don’t work” Capella explained.

-“Oooooo tell me more,” Lily said barely containing her excitement.
+“Oooooo tell me more,” Lily could barely contain her excitement as she shuffled in closer to the star.

 “We can communicate by the power of thought, but it only works if we sleep well and recharge during the day”.

-“Oh, I see,” Lily said completely engrossed in every word he was saying.
+“Oh, I see,” Lily was now completely engrossed in every word he was saying.

 Lily stared at Capella.
 She was amazed not only that she had a star in her bedroom but also how he was curious about the day, just like she was about the night time.
 They were so opposite but she was sure they could work together and get him back home.

-Lilly thought for a while.
-“I know what to try!”
-She announced.
+Lily thought for a while.
+“I know what to try!” she announced.
 She slipped to the door as quiet as a mouse, opened it just a titch, and peeked into the hall.
-“Follow me.”
-She whispered in her tiniest voice.
+“Follow me.” she whispered in her tiniest voice.
 Down the stairs she tiptoed clinging onto Mr. Bear, her eyes wide open, listening for any sign of her Mum but she heard nothing, not a sound.
 She knew it was safe to carry on.

 “This way,” she whispered to Capella.